-Biogas is a type of biofuel that is naturally produced from the decomposition of organic waste.
-When organic matter, such as food scraps and animal waste, break down in an anaerobic environment (an environment absent of oxygen) they release a blend of gases, primarily methane and carbon dioxide.
-Because this decomposition happens in an anaerobic environment, the process of producing biogas is also known as anaerobic digestion.
+Biogas is a type of biofuel naturally produced from the decomposition of organic waste.
+When organic matter, such as food scraps and animal waste, breaks down in an anaerobic environment (without oxygen), a blend of gases, primarily methane and carbon dioxide, is released.

-Anaerobic digestion is a natural form of waste-to-energy that uses the process of fermentation to breakdown organic matter.
-Animal manure, food scraps, wastewater, and sewage are all examples of organic matter that can produce biogas by anaerobic digestion.
-Due to the high content of methane in biogas (typically 50-75%) biogas is flammable, and therefore produces a deep blue flame, and can be used as an energy source.
+This decomposition mentioned above, happens in an anaerobic environment, so the process resulting in biogas is also known as anaerobic digestion — a natural form of waste-to-energy that uses the process of fermentation to break down organic matter.
+Animal manure, food scraps, wastewater, and sew\age are examples of organic matter that can generate biogas through anaerobic digestion.
+Due to the high methane content (typically 50-75%), biogas is flammable, and therefore produces a deep blue flame and can be used as an energy source.

 The Ecology of Biogas

-By converting organic waste into energy, biogas is utilizing nature’s elegant tendency to recycle substances into productive resources.
-Biogas generation recovers waste materials that would otherwise pollute landfills; prevents the use of toxic chemicals in sewage treatment plants, and saves money, energy, and material by treating waste on-site.
+The biogas production process utilizes nature’s elegant tendency to recycle substances into productive resources to convert organic waste into energy.
+Biogas generation recovers waste materials that would otherwise pollute landfills, prevents the use of toxic chemicals in sewage treatment plants, and saves money, energy, and material by treating waste on-site.

 Moreover, biogas usage does not require fossil fuel extraction to produce energy.
-Instead, biogas takes a problematic gas, and converts it into a much safer form.
+Instead, biogas takes a problematic gas and converts it.
 More specifically, the methane content present in decomposing waste is converted into carbon dioxide.
 Methane gas has approximately 20 to 30 times the heat-trapping capabilities of carbon dioxide.
-This means that when a rotting loaf of bread converts into biogas, the loaf’s environmental impact will be about 10 times less potent than if it was left to rot in a landfill.
+In simple words, when a rotting loaf of bread converts into biogas, the loaf’s environmental impact will be about ten times less potent than if it was left to rot in a landfill.

 There are several types of biogas systems and plants that have been designed to make efficient use of biogas.
 While each model differs depending on input, output, size, and type, the biological process that converts organic waste into biogas is uniform.
-Biogas digesters receive organic matter, which decompose in a digestion chamber.
+Biogas digesters receive organic matter, which decomposes in a digestion chamber.
 The digestion chamber is fully submerged in water, making it an anaerobic (oxygen-free) environment.
-The anaerobic environment allows for microorganisms to break down the organic material, and convert it into biogas.
+The anaerobic environment allows for microorganisms to break down the organic material and convert it into biogas.

 History of Biogas